Directors and officers liability insurance: Motivation and controversy

 Directors and officers insurance is provided so that competent professionals can serve as supervisors of organizations without fear of personal financial loss.
 Directors are typically not managing the day-to-day operations of the organization and therefore cannot ensure that the organization will be successful; further, business is inherently risky.
 Thus, the business judgment rule has developed to shield directors in most instances.

 However, insuring negligence in supervising organizations, or wrongful acts and misrepresentation in financial statements is controversial due to its effect on accountability, otherwise known as the moral hazard problem.
 In the United States, corporate boards have a "duty of care", but if personal financial consequences for violating that duty of care are lacking, the boards may not perform proper due diligence.
 In the famous case of Smith v.
 Van Gorkom (1985), the Delaware Supreme Court found a board grossly negligent and therefore liable.
 The decision created a backlash and a statute change in Delaware which allowed a corporation to amend its charter to eliminate directors' personal liability for violation of the duty of care; a version of this statute has been passed in all states, and most large corporations have such an "exculpatory clause".

 In some cases scholars propose that the risk of personal liability for corporate officers be increased.

+Directors and officers liability insurance (D&O) is often supplemented by insurance for so-called outside-director mandates (ODL), i.e., when a company's own employees are seconded to serve on the boards of other companies.
+The gradual expansion of corporate insurance coverage into criminal matters is provided by crime coverage in the corporate sector and by fidelity/fraud insurance (primarily covering offenses committed by employees).